boeschenstein/AzureDevOps/README.md

 Go to your new project and create a new pipeline under 'Pipelines'

+- I have to choose "Azure Repos Git"
+- select your Repo
+- 'Configure your pipeline': select 'Node.js with Angular'

+Edit Pipeline:

-- change node version to 14.x or 16.x
+- change node versionSpec to 14.x or 16.x
 - add this as first line in 'script':

 `cd '$(System.DefaultWorkingDirectory)/HelloWorld'`

-Run pipeline and make sure it is green.
+'Save and Run' pipeline and make sure it is green.
 Congrats!

 ## Information